 Peugeot also leveraged the Synthesio platform to create a listening dashboard just before a TV show about diesel engines and the Automotive Industry.
 This helped Peugeot’s team follow the on-topic conversations across Social Media channels and engage with the community in real-time.

-3. What can a brand do with the Social Media Data they pull from a Social Media Monitoring tool?
+3. What can a brand do with data pulled by Social Media Monitoring Companies?

-Social Media Intelligence gleaned from Social Media Monitoring platforms provide valuable insights into a brand’s overall visibility on social media, allows them to measure the impact of marketing campaigns, identify opportunities for engagement, assess competitor activity, understand competitor share of voice and be alerted to impending crises.
-Social data also provides valuable information about emerging trends and what consumers and clients think about specific topics, brands or products.
+Social Media Monitoring platforms provide valuable insights into a brand’s overall visibility on social media.
+The tool allows them to measure the impact of marketing campaigns and identify opportunities for engagement.
+While also assess competitor activity, understand competitor share of voice and be alerted to impending crises.
+While, also providing valuable information about emerging trends and what consumers and clients think about specific topics, brands or products.

 Social Media Monitoring allows companies to react to these conversations about their brands and products, and be able to respond strategically in real-time.
 Brands can connect these social insights to achieve business results in sales, communications, crisis management, public relations, marketing, customer service, and human resources initiatives.